uoftblueprint/the-period-purse/backend/README.md

 The backend setup followed [this guide](https://medium.com/swlh/how-to-create-your-first-mern-mongodb-express-js-react-js-and-node-js-stack-7e8b20463e66).
 You may consult this link to see what was followed.

-Important: BodyParser was deprecated since the writing of this guide.
-It is not used for the backend.
+Important: BodyParser was deprecated, so it is not used for the backend.

 ## A word of warning